yaelth/drive/README.md

 ## Known issues

-* Probably, it doesn't work on Windows.
+* It probably doesn't work on Windows.
 * Google Drive allows a directory to contain files/directories with the same name.
 Client doesn't handle these cases yet.
 We don't recommend you to use `drive` if you have such files/directories to avoid data loss.
 * Racing conditions occur if remote is being modified while we're trying to update the file.
 Google Drive provides resource versioning with ETags, use Etags to avoid racy cases.
 * drive rejects reading from namedPipes because they could infinitely hang.
 See [issue #208](https://github.com/odeke-em/drive/issues/208).
-* If you have less than 1GB memory on your device see [Precautions for building on devices with less than 1GB RAM](https://github.com/odeke-em/drive/wiki/Precautions-for-building-on-devices-with-less-than-1GB-RAM).

 ## Reach out